Economics & Finance Courses

 Offered: spring

-ECO 3160 ECONOMETRICS (3 credits)
+ECO 3160 ECONOMETRICS (3)

 Offered: fall

-ECO 3360 DOMESTIC BUSINESS EXPERIENCE (3 credits)
+ECO 3360 DOMESTIC BUSINESS EXPERIENCE (3)

 An American business is a dynamic process that brings together people, consumers, technology, natural resources, and human initiative in a constantly changing and competitive environment.
 To understand the framework in which a business operates, students will travel for an exploration and learning opportunity from the business.
 This course will require research and class time at an off-site location as selected by the professor of record.
 An additional fee may apply to cover the costs of travel and lodging.
-Travel for student conferences and conventions is prohibited as part of this course.
+Travel to student conferences and conventions is prohibited as part of this course.

-ECO 3450 INTERNSHIP (3 credits)
+ECO 3450 INTERNSHIP (3)

 Experiential learning acquired through placement with local organizations in either the private or public sectors.
 The student is assigned duties and responsibilities approved by the Director of Internships and supervised and evaluated by the University instructor and onsite trainer.
 Weekly class contact, journal, or written reports are required.
 Classroom instruction includes resume/letter writing, interviewing techniques, and oral presentations.